Collision Repair Technician

 - an understanding of mechanics

-Those running their own business need small business skills.
+Collision repair technicians who run their own businesses need small business skills.

 Collision repair technicians: